Literature / The Magids

 - Ugly Guy, Hot Wife: Inverted with Maree and Rupert.
 Rupert is repulsed by Maree at first, her being chubby, a bit smudgy, and her voice being rather whiny.
 Of course, by the time she comes back from Babylon, he's convinced there's no more beautiful woman in all the Multiverse and wouldn't dream of having anyone else.

 - Would Hurt a Child: Janine would murder several.

-- You Are in Command Now: Dakros, a mid-ranking military official, is promoted to emperor when the previous Emperor, and almost all of his high-ranking staff, are assassinated.
+- You Are in Command Now: Dakros, a mid-ranking military official, winds up in charge of the entire Koryfonic empire when the Emperor, and almost all of his high-ranking staff, are assassinated.
 Rupert even suggests that he take over as Emperor for good, but Dakros vehemently refuses.

 Tropes appearing specifically in The Merlin Conspiracy include:

 - Adults Are Useless: Averted and played straight at the same time.
 Most of the adults that Nick and Roddy try to enlist the help of are very powerful and very clever.
 Unfortunately they either refuse to help because they don't believe Roddy or are kidnapped.
 Also, several adults are very useful before their kidnapping, but aren't brought back to Blest until after all the action has taken place, Maxwell Hyde being the prime example.
 Romanov is the primary aversion, as he's not kidnapped (although does get very, very sick and almost dies at one point), and spends the climax of the story undoing Joel's binding spells on the kidnapped off-screen.